Severi curves of rational elliptic surfaces: Introduction

 \section{Introduction}

 Let $S$ be a smooth projective algebraic surface, and $L$ a line bundle on $S$.
 This paper concerns certain examples of (genus 0) Severi varieties inside $|L| = \P H^0(S,L)$, defined as follows. \begin{defn} The \defword{genus 0 Severi variety} $V(L) = V(S,L)$ of $L$ is the Zariski closure in $|L|$ of the locus of irreducible rational curves $C\in |L|$. \end{defn} The geometry of these varieties has a long history going back to Fulton, Harris, Severi, and many others.
 A basic question is whether $V(S,L)$ is irreducible, assuming that $\dim V(S,L)>0$.
 Harris answered this in the affirmative when $S=\P^2$ \cite{harris-severi}.
 Testa followed with an affirmative answer when $S$ is a del Pezzo surface \cite{testa}, assuming that $S$ is general in the case of degree 1 del Pezzos.
 We expect that Testa's theorem is sharp in the sense that it no longer holds for rational elliptic surfaces, which may be viewed as del Pezzo surfaces of degree 0. \begin{conj} Let $R$ be a rational elliptic surface.
-Then there exist Severi varieties $V(R,L)$ of dimension 1 that are reducible. \end{conj} We undertake here a systematic study of Severi curves on a general rational elliptic surface $R$, and along the way provide a heuristic argument for Conjecture \ref{conj:reducibility}.
+Then there exists a line bundle $L$ on $R$ such that the Severi variety $V(R,L)$ is reducible of dimension 1. \end{conj} We undertake here a systematic study of Severi curves on a general rational elliptic surface $R$, and along the way provide a heuristic argument for Conjecture \ref{conj:reducibility}.
 Recall that $R$ is the blow up of $\P^2$ at the 9 base points of a pencil of cubic curves.
 The anticanonical linear system on $R$ gives an elliptic fibration

 with 12 irreducible nodal fibers.
 If $L$ is a globally generated line bundle on $R$, not pulled back from $\P^1$ via $\pi$, then the complete linear series $|L|$ parametrizes a family of curves with genus